schustischuster/evoGE/exprGenes/README.md

 ## Expressed genes and data statistics

-This code allows to summarize the DevSeq data statistics and to reproduce the results of the single species transcriptome analyses.
+This code allows to summarize the DevSeq data statistics and to reproduce the results of the intra-species transcriptome analyses.

 ## Contents